We will reply to your message within an hour.

 Measure the compressive strength of concrete.
 These testers are often used in the construction industry to assess the quality and integrity of poured concrete.

-Also known as load cells, these sensors measure and track the forces of your equipment by converting them into electrical signals.
+Calibrate these sensors to your desired capacity to measure tension, compression, or both.
+Also known as load cells, they measure and track the forces of your equipment by converting them into electrical signals.

 Also known as junction and summing boxes, these hubs combine the measurements of multiple tension and compression force sensors together.